-On August 30, 2019, PCL Construction Services, Inc. ("PCL") filed a complaint in District Court, City and County of Denver, Colorado, against the Company and its Colorado subsidiaries, in connection with the Company's now completed expansion of the

-Monarch Casino Resort Spa Black Hawk.
-Hawk (the "Project").
+On August 30, 2019, PCL Construction Services, Inc. ("PCL") filed a complaint in District Court, City and County of Denver, Colorado, against the Company and its Colorado subsidiaries, in connection with the Company's now completed expansion of the Monarch Casino Resort Spa Black Hawk (the "Project").
 The case is captioned PCL Construction Services, Inc. v.
 Monarch Growth Inc., et al., Case No. 2019CV33368 (the "First Denver Lawsuit").
 The complaint alleges, among other things, that the defendants breached the construction contract with PCL and certain implied warranties.
 On December 5, 2019, the Company filed its answer and counterclaim, which alleges, among other items, that PCL breached the construction contract, duties of good faith and fair dealing, and implied and express warranties, made fraudulent or negligent misrepresentations on which the Company and its Colorado subsidiaries relied, and included claims for monetary damages as well as equitable and declaratory relief.

-On September 1, 2022 September 5, 2023, trial commenced in the judge previously assigned First Denver Lawsuit in the District Court for the City and County of Denver, Colorado.
+On September 5, 2023, trial commenced in the First Denver Lawsuit in the District Court for the City and County of Denver, Colorado.
 The bench trial concluded on November 22, 2023, after 28 total court days.
 PCL and the Company each submitted proposed Findings of Fact, Conclusions of Law and Order for the Court's consideration on February 7, 2024.
-The Parties are awaiting a decision by the Court, and we remain unable to determine the Denver Action recused herself, resulting in a continuance probability of the trial then set for September 6, 2022, and reassignment to another courtroom.
-Following reassignment, outcome or reasonably estimate the loss or gain, if any, or determine when the court set a new trial date of September 5, 2023.
+The Parties are awaiting a decision by the Court, and we remain unable to determine the probability of the outcome or reasonably estimate the loss or gain, if any, or determine when the court will resolve the claims the parties tried.